 3. Dining and Beverage Options

 Food is more than a formality here.
 Business class meals are plated like gallery pieces, paired with wines you might save for celebrations.
-First class shifts gears—think white-gloved dishes, rare champagne, and menus handwritten by culinary legends.
+In-flight food in both business and first class is a major differentiator, with menus often curated by top chefs and paired with premium beverages, elevating the overall dining experience far above what is offered in economy class.
+First class shifts gears, think white-gloved dishes, rare champagne, and menus handwritten by culinary legends.

 First class vs business class meal comparison